Citizenship (Amendment) Act, 2019: Relationship to NRC

 The National Register of Citizens is a registry of all legal citizens, whose construction and maintenance was mandated by the 2003 amendment of the Citizenship Act.
 As of January 2020, it has only been implemented for the state of Assam, but the BJP has promised its implementation for the whole of India in its 2019 election manifesto.
 The NRC documents all the legal citizens so that the people who are left out can be recognized as illegal immigrants (often called "foreigners").
 The experience with Assam NRC shows that many people were declared "foreigners" because their documents were deemed insufficient.

-In this context, there are concerns that the present amendment of the Citizenship Act provides a "shield" to the non-Muslims, who can claim that they were migrants who fled persecution from Afghanistan, Pakistan or Bangladesh, while the Muslims do not have such a benefit.
+In this context, there are concerns that the present amendment of the Citizenship Act provides a "shield" to the non-Muslims, who can claim that they were migrants who fled persecution from Afghanistan, Pakistan, or Bangladesh, while the Muslims do not have such a benefit.
 Such a claim may be possible only for people in the border states who have some ethnic resemblance to the people of Afghanistan, Pakistan or Bangladesh, but not to the people of interior states.
 Muslim leaders have interpreted the CAA–NRC package in precisely these terms, viz., that the Muslims in the country would be targeted (by considering documents as insufficient) as potential foreigners, leaving out all non-Muslims.

 In an interview to India Today, Home Minister Amit Shah offered reassurance that no Indian citizen needs to worry.
 "We will make special provisions to ensure that no Indian citizen from minority communities is victimised in the NRC process."
 But the Indian Express said that the purpose of the NRC is precisely to identify the Indian citizens.
 So these references to "Indian citizens" remain unexplained.

 Reception

 Protests

 The passage of the Act triggered different types of protests and criticisms.
 Violent protests erupted in Assam, where the protesters maintained that the new provisions of this Act are against prior agreements such as the Assam Accord, and that they would cause a "loss of political rights and culture".
 The India-Japan summit in Guwahati, which was supposed to be attended by Shinzō Abe was cancelled.
 The UK, USA, France, Israel and Canada issued travel warnings for people visiting India's north-east region, telling their citizens to "exercise caution".

-In other parts of India, political and student activists protested that the law "marginalizes Muslims, is prejudicial against Muslims" and sought that Muslim migrants and refugees should also be granted Indian citizenship per its secular foundations.
+In other parts of India, Islamic political and student activists along with a few others protested that the law "marginalizes Muslims, is prejudicial against Muslims" and sought that Muslim migrants and refugees should also be granted Indian citizenship per its secular foundations.
 The protesters demanded that the law should grant Indian citizenship to Muslim immigrants and refugees too.